lheritage/Demo/README.md

 -

 #### Verify Connectivity
-- Using curl bla bla bla
+- Using your browser http://{Your HOST example: localhost:9901}/smarty/v1/validateStreet?street=12100 Wilshire Blvd&city=Los Angeles&state=CA&zipcode=90025

 ### Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.